Alcantor/LotusECU-T4e/documentation/Usage/cmd-examples.md

  lib/flasher.py        | Program to talk to the flasher Software (Read/Write RAM+Flash+EEPROM)
  flasher/*.bin         | CAN-Bus Flasher for the MPC563
  lib/calibration.py    | Tool for CRC
- lib/crp05.py          | Convert a S-Record file into a CRP file (pre 2008, including T4). lib/crp05_uploader.py | Tool to upload a CRP file to a locked white ECU (Write Flash). lib/crp08.py          | Convert a BIN file into a CRP file (post 2008). lib/crp08_uploader.py | Tool to upload a CRP file to a locked black ECU (Write Flash). bdm-pi.py             | MPC5xx BDM Bit-Banging Tool for the Raspberry Pi (Debugger Base)
+ lib/crp01.py          | Convert a S-Record file into a CRP file (pre 2008). lib/crp01_uploader.py | Tool to upload a CRP file to a locked white ECU (Write Flash). lib/crp08.py          | Convert a BIN file into a CRP file (post 2008). lib/crp08_uploader.py | Tool to upload a CRP file to a locked black ECU (Write Flash). bdm-pi.py             | MPC5xx BDM Bit-Banging Tool for the Raspberry Pi (Debugger Base)